emacsfodder/emacsfood/doc/package.5.md

 * `requirements' (optional): A quoted list of package/version pairs that this package depends on.

-## MARMALADE EXTENSIONS
+## EMACSFOOD EXTENSIONS

 The formats described above are the formats expected by `package.el`.
-However, Marmalade adds several extensions to this format.
+However, Meatpack adds several extensions to this format.
 These extensions mostly involve parsing headers that many packages already have in order to provide more information about the packages.

-For multi-file packages, Marmalade will look at headers in `<name>.el` as well as looking at the ``define-package'` call in `<name>-pkg.el`. `<name>.el`, if it exists, is expected to be in the same format as a single-file package, although it need not contain the `Version` header.
+For multi-file packages, Meatpack will look at headers in `<name>.el` as well as looking at the ``define-package'` call in `<name>-pkg.el`. `<name>.el`, if it exists, is expected to be in the same format as a single-file package, although it need not contain the `Version` header.